FindMySchool LogoFindMySchool

 Astor has a mixed quality picture.
 Personal development, leadership and management, and sixth form provision were judged Good at the most recent inspection, but the overall judgement remains Requires Improvement.
 Academic performance indicators, including progress at GCSE, suggest outcomes are currently below England average.

-Recent admissions data indicates oversubscription, with more applicants than offers in the most recent dataset.
+Recent admissions data indicates oversubscription, with more applicants than offers.
 Year 7 offers follow Kent’s coordinated admissions process, using priority groups and then distance where needed.

 The school sits below England average in the FindMySchool GCSE ranking, and the progress measure indicates students, on average, make less progress than similar pupils nationally.
 Families should ask how the school supports catch-up after absence and how subject interventions work in practice.